5HT2B/heartbeat/USAGE.md

 - Can't connect using Docker?

     The default port is `6060`, and you should be able to access `localhost:6060`.
-This is set in `config/.env` and `docker-compose.yml`.
+This is set in `config/.env`.

-    If you are unable to connect from localhost, make sure these are set to your desired port, and check the `docker-compose` log for issues.
+    If you are unable to connect from localhost, make sure these are set to your desired port, and check the `docker-compose logs` for issues.

 - Can't connect without Docker?

-    The default port is `6060`, set in `config/.env` with `HB_ADDR`.
+    The default port is `6060`, set in `config/.env` with `HB_ADDR` and `HB_PORT`.
 If `./heartbeat` isn't throwing any errors, please check that you have the right port.

 - Can't `POST` to `/api/beat`?